mathigon/textbooks/content/divisibility2/content.md

 Numbers to show on the screen: 43, 51, 59, 67, 75, 91, 93, 97, 101, 111 (The underlined numbers are prime)

 Can the checker list the factors of numbers that are not prime, or even 1 factor pair?
 So, here it could say “is not prime.
-3 x 19 is 57.”
+3 × 19 is 57.”

 ---